nicholasmordecai/e3d-api/readme.md

 ## Usage

 ### Local Envs
-> Create a .env file in the root of the directory and pase the following
+> Create a .env file in the root of the directory and pase the following.
-> note: You need to put the values of your own local database here
+> You need to put the values of your own local database here

 ```
 MYSQL_DB_HOST=http://localhost